 1. Ruger Mark IV Standard

-Our top overall pick is the Ruger Mark IV .22LR pistol.
+Our overall top pick is the Ruger Mark IV .22LR pistol

-This is a Ruger Standard-style pistol, so it has very classic styling.
+This is a Ruger standard-style pistol, so it has very classic styling.
 In fact, this is the modern version of the original Ruger Standard that was first released all the way back in 1949.

 This .22LR pistol features a cold hammer-forged, rifled, tapered barrel that is available in either 4.75 inches long (Model 40104) or 6 inches long (Model 40105).
 The overall length is either 9 inches or 10.25 inches, depending on barrel length and the pistol is 1.2 inches wide.
 It weighs either 28.2 or 30.1 ounces, again depending on barrel length.